![]() |

 One of the most

-La Fenice.
-It is a "by-invitation-only" event that just
+"by-invitation-only" event that just

 the Basilica the Sunday before Christmas.
 You never know who may be

 performing.
-A couple of years ago the Oxford
+Not too long ago the Oxford

-College Choir sang a number of beautiful Christmas themes.
+Choir sang a number of beautiful Christmas themes.
 Even

 if no special performance is scheduled, just hearing mass under the